SeanCIS4560/yelp-data-analysis-cis4560-02/docs/Tutorial.md

 JDBC stands for Java Database Connectivity - it's essentially a URL/address that tells beeline exactly how to connect to your Hive database.

+JDBC Line = Your Personal Connection Address to the Hive Database

 In BASH, type beeline, then look for your JDBC line as follows: each user has their own indiidualized JDBC line when logged into the beeline.